-As at 31 March 2018 ENWL had £705.6m of bonds in issue (2017: £724.4m) as disclosed in note 19 to the financial statements, and held derivative financial instruments, being a portfolio of index-linked swaps, with a fair value of £357.3m (2017: £363.5m) as disclosed in note 20.
-Total fair value movements in the year were £30.1m gain (2017: £106.2m loss) as per note 9 to the financial statements.
+As at 31 March 2018 ENWL had £705.6m of bonds in issue (2017: £724.4m) as disclosed in Note 19 to the financial statements, and held derivative financial instruments, being a portfolio of index-linked swaps, with a fair value of £357.3m (2017: £363.5m) as disclosed in Note 20.
+Total fair value movements in the year were £30.1m gain (2017: £106.2m loss) as per Note 9 to the financial statements.

-See also the Audit Committee's Report on page 34 where treasury accounting is discussed as a significant issue, the accounting policy on financial instruments in note 2 to the financial statements and the associated critical accounting judgement and key sources of estimation uncertainty in note 3.
+See also the Audit Committee's Report on page 38 where treasury accounting is discussed as a significant issue, the accounting policy on financial instruments in Note 2 to the financial statements and the associated critical accounting judgement and key sources of estimation uncertainty in Note 3.

-How the scope of our audit responded to the key audit matter
+How the scope of our audit responded to the risk